Skip to content

 Finally, a driver who leaves a crash site where anyone was seriously hurt or killed may be charged with a felony that carries a prison sentence of up to five years and/or a maximum fine of $5,000.

 However, Michigan law includes an exception if a driver believes it would be dangerous to remain at the accident site.
-In such situations, the driver may leave the scene but must call 911 or drive to nearest police station to report the accident without delay.
+In such situations, the driver may leave the scene but must call 911 or drive to the nearest police station to report the accident without delay.

 PUT OUR EXPERIENCED DETROIT CAR ACCIDENT LAWYERS TO WORK FOR YOU TODAY